Culturally Informed and Flexible Family-Based Treatment for Adolescents (CIFFTA)

 Location/Institution: Not specified

 The purpose of the study was to isolate the effects on substance abuse, behavior problems, and parenting practices attributable to the newly developed components of the Culturally Informed and Flexible Family-Based Treatment for Adolescents (CIFFTA).
 Participants were randomized to either CIFFTA or to traditional family therapy (TFT).
 Measures utilized include the Revised Behavior Problems Checklist, the Youth Self-Report, and the Parenting Practices Questionnaire.
-Results indicate statistically significant time X treatment effects on both self-reported drug use (marijuana + cocaine), and adolescent reports of parenting practices.
+Results indicate that there were statistically significant treatment effects on both self-reported drug use (marijuana + cocaine), and adolescent reports of parenting practices.
 Both sets of analyses favored CIFFTA participants.
-There was a significant time X treatment effect, favoring CIFFTA on parent report of parenting practices using a composite that matched the variables used for adolescents, but only a nonsignificant trend, with a composite that used all parenting subscales.
-Parent reports of adolescent behavior problems did not show a significant time or time X treatment effect.
-Limitations include the small sample size; the add-on design that included more individual and psychoeducational sessions did not permit the investigators to rule out the possibility that more dosage alone was responsible for improvement; and length of follow-up.
+There was a significant treatment effect, favoring CIFFTA on parent report of parenting practices using a composite that matched the variables used for adolescents, but only a nonsignificant trend, with a composite that used all parenting subscales.
+Parent reports of adolescent behavior problems did not show a significant treatment effect.
+Limitations include the small sample size and that the add-on design which included more individual and psychoeducational sessions did not permit the investigators to rule out the possibility that more dosage alone was responsible for improvement.

 Length of controlled postintervention follow-up: Approximately 4 months.